Bayesian Image Analysis in Fourier Space: Introduction

-The most common choice for the prior in conventional Bayesian image analysis is a Markov random field (MRF) model~\citep{besag1974spatial,geman1984stochastic,besag1986statistical,besag1989digital,besag1991bayesian,winkler1995image,guyon1995random,li2009markov,swain2013efficient,sonka2014image}.
-MRF priors are used for imposing expected \emph{contextual information} to an image such as spatial smoothness, textural information (small-scale pattern repetition), edge configurations (patterns of locations of boundaries with large intensity differences) etc. MRF methods provide improvement over deterministic filtering methods by \emph{probabilistically} interacting with the data to smooth, clean, or enhance images, by appropriately weighting information from the data (via the likelihood) with the MRF prior to form the posterior probability distribution (the posterior)~\citep{besag1991bayesian}.
+The most common choice for the prior in conventional (low-level) Bayesian image analysis is a Markov random field (MRF) model~\citep{geman1984stochastic,besag1989digital,besag1991bayesian}.
+MRF priors are used for imposing expected \emph{contextual information} to an image such as spatial smoothness, textural information (small-scale pattern repetition), edge configurations (patterns of locations of boundaries with large intensity differences) etc. MRF methods provide improvement over deterministic filtering methods by \emph{probabilistically} interacting with the data to smooth, clean, or enhance images, by weighting information from the data (via the likelihood) with the MRF prior to form the posterior.

-The definition of an MRF over a set of locations $S$ is given via a conditional specification of each pixel (or voxel in 3D) intensity $x_s$ at location $s$, given the set of neighboring pixels $\partial s$; where "neighboring pixels" are defined in terms of being close to each other in space.
-Specifically, $\pi(x_s|x_{-s})=\pi(x_s|x_{\partial s})$, i.e. if the neighboring pixel values are known then remaining pixels add no further knowledge about the conditional distribution of the intensity at $s$.
-The \emph{full conditional posterior} for $x_s$ given the data $y$ and the values of $x$ at all sites other than $s$, denoted by $x_{-s}$, can therefore be written as

-(making the common assumption that the noise degradation process is independent across pixels).
-Note that the full conditional posterior at a pixel depends on its set of neighbors (even if that neighborhood is small) and therefore the joint distribution over all pixels is highly interdependent (the covariance matrix will generally be dense).
-Note also that the Hammersley-Clifford Theorem~\citep{besag1974spatial} allows an alternate (and equivalent) joint specification of MRFs in terms of the product of Gibbs measures over cliques (sets of inter-connected neighbors); these include the highly used set of intrinsic pairwise difference priors \citep{besag1989digital}.
-However, the difficulties of dealing with a highly inter-dependent process remain.